Trial of Thomas Paine: Paine and the Rights of Man

 Thomas Paine was a noted writer and political theorist whose work had influenced and helped drive the American Revolution.
 Having returned to England, he decided to write a book, Rights of Man, addressing the arguments of Edmund Burke, a prominent conservative strongly fearful of the French Revolution.
 The first part was published in 1791 and attracted no attention from Pitt's administration.
 The second, published on 16 February 1792, advocated, amongst other things, the right of the people to replace their government if they thought it appropriate.
-The work was an immediate success, selling a million-and-a-half copies, generated public support for various reform movements.
+The work was an immediate success, selling a million-and-a-half copies, and generating public support for various reform movements.
 It also brought Paine to the attention of the government and made him a subject to its crackdown.
 While Paine was visiting an aunt in Kent, Pitt had a writ issued against J.S.
 Jordan, Paine's publisher, prosecuting him for seditious libel, which carried a maximum sentence of life imprisonment.
 Paine returned to London and began to campaign for Jordan, finding him a lawyer and agreeing to pay his legal fees.
 Jordan, however, pleaded guilty and turned his files over to the court.
 With that additional evidence, a writ was issued for Paine on 21 May, charging him with the same crime.
 His trial date was set for 8 June, and later rescheduled for 18 December.

 Paine left England before he could be tried since he had been elected a member of the National Convention in France, tasked with writing a new constitution.
-He departed England on 13 September, never to return, but he further infuriated the government remotely by republishing the Rights of Man and writing Letter Addressed to the Addressors of the Late Proclamation in which he defended his actions and beliefs against those who had chosen to side with the government.
+He departed England on 13 September, never to return, but further infuriated the government remotely by republishing the Rights of Man and writing Letter Addressed to the Addressors of the Late Proclamation in which he defended his actions and beliefs against those who had chosen to side with the government.
 Paine was instead represented in absentia by Thomas Erskine, a famous lawyer and orator who served as Attorney General to the Prince of Wales.
 As the trial date approached, both Erskine and Paine were targeted by vicious personal attacks.
 Paine's writ was followed by hundreds of loyal addresses, many of which targeted him, the burning of an effigy in Exeter and the banning of the sale of any of his books in Chester.
 Pamphlets slandering him were widely published, and both Paine and Erskine had their personal lives dug into.